-You, the investor, spot an interesting business on a crowdfunding website.
-After reading the start-up's offering document and doing your homework, you may decide to invest any amount up to \$1,500.
-Before you complete your investment, the funding portal will ask you to confirm that you understand the risks and have read and understood the start-up's offering document.
+You, the investor, spot an interesting business on a funding portal website.
+After reading the business' offering document and doing your homework, you may decide to invest an amount up to \$1,500.
+Before you complete your investment, the funding portal will ask you to confirm that you understand the risks and have read and understood the business' offering document.
 You have 48 hours after your investment to change your mind and get your money back.